Opinion | D.C.’s vaccine appointment disparity didn’t have to happen

 Covid-19 hasn’t landed in the District with equity in mind.

 Citywide, Black residents have endured 48 percent of total positive cases, while Whites account for 26 percent.
-Seventy-four percent of those who have died of covid-19 in the city have been Black and 11 percent have been White.
+Seventy-four percent of those who have died of covid-19 in the city have been Black, and 11 percent have been White.
 Again, Ward 3 has experienced among the lowest percentages of covid-19 deaths.

 A snapshot.